 - Continued course credit is available through the PHE Practicum (PHSC 198) for active PHEs (1 unit per quarter, excluding summer)

-*Note: Seniors will not be admitted into the PHSC 196 course, however, all students are welcome and encouraged to participate in the program, including attending meetings and assisting with events.
+*Note: All students are welcome and encouraged to participate by way of attending PHE meetings and assisting with events.